yenbuilds/yenbuilds-flight-program/PHILOSOPHY.md

 - mishandled energy
 - violated logic or physics

-When a simulator cannot recognise these states — when a crash is indistinguishable from a landing, when a tail strike registers as nothing, when the aircraft can be slammed into the ground without acknowledgement — the experience loses tension.
-It becomes a toy with aircraft-shaped graphics.
+When the aircraft passes through objects without consequence, or when a crash is treated the same as a normal landing, the simulation breaks its own illusion.
+A tail strike that goes unacknowledged, or an impact that registers as nothing, removes all tension from the experience.

 Feedback is what gives flying weight.
 A stable approach algorithm should tell you when you were not stable.